Tasty and vitamin-rich, currant is the chance to cook up delicious jelly.

 Transplant your plants from November to February (or in spring) in a cool and humus-rich soil (avoid chalk soil).
 Part-shade is best.
 Plant each stem, with the collar at ground level.
 Backfill – with compost – and water abundantly.
 Mulch and regularly water your plants in summer, especially if it is a hot and dry summer.

 Once your shrub has settled in, all you have left to do every year is to remove those stems that are three years of age.
 Try to clear the center of the plant, so that light can reach inside.
-You can act preventively to reinforce your currant’s immune system, and spray plant extracts such as nettle or horsetail.
+You can act preventively to reinforce your currant’s immune system, and spray fermented weed extracts such as nettle or horsetail.
 If powdery mildew appears, immediately remove infected branches.

 - Read also: how to grow red currant bushes